 A timeline that tells you what you can expect over the course of your DPP, from how to deal with creditor contact to when you’ll need to review your budget with us.

-A step-by-step guide on the information we need you to provide us in order to process your DPP.
+A step-by-step guide on the information we need you to provide us so we can process your DPP as soon as possible.

-The MoneyAware team are here to support you while you’re sticking to a budget with money-saving tips and ways to increase your income.
+The MoneyAware team are here to support you while you’re sticking to a budget.
+Sign up to their newsletter for monthly money-saving tips and ways to increase your income.

 If you need any help setting up your DPP or advice during your programme, including changes in your income, creditor support and annual reviews you can contact our Scotland team on 0800 652 7491, Monday to Friday, 8am to 6pm.